xorblo-doitus/queue_leu_leu/src/queue_leu_leu/polygon/README.md

 ## While editing polygon
 Button                 | Action
 -----------------------|:-------
-Mouse Left on point    | Move point.
+Mouse Left on point    | Move point
 Mouse Left on segment  | Add a point to break this segment Mouse Left on nothing  | Add a point after the last point of the polygon Mouse Right            | Remove point